 Products must comply with one of the two most recent versions of requirements approved by the OpenStack Foundation Board of Directors.
 These versions are numbered based on the date when they were approved, such as “2015.05” for the version approved in May, 2015.

-At this time there is only one version approved by the board: 2015.03.
-The list of required capabilities (with must-pass tests) and designated code sections are published on github and summarized below.
+At this time there are two versions approved by the board: 2015.03 and 2015.04.
+The list of required capabilities (with must-pass tests) and designated code sections are published on git.openstack and summarized below.
 Once a company verifies their products include the appropriate designated sections and submit API test results, they will be asked to sign the license agreements.